vavarun/XceedAssignment/README.md

 6. All columns can be sorted alphabetically or numerically.

 7. A very simple version of React.Context was setup to create a responsive app.
 Any window width less than 850px would trigger a mobile table.

+8. Implemented using a responsive CSS grid setup for the table.